“Don’t drink cold!”

 Viruses, bacteria, and allergens are everywhere!
 They can get them in the air, from the things they touch, from the people they encounter, and not from your breastmilk.

-Getting a cold actually makes a child immune to a certain virus (ie. if you get sick from virus A, you can’t get sick from that virus A again), that is if the cold is not caused by any allergen.
-But there are over 200 different varieties of common cold virus.
+Getting a cold actually makes a child immune to a certain virus (ie. if you get sick from virus A, you can’t get sick from that virus A again), that is if the cold is not caused by an allergen.
+But there are over 200 different varieties of the common cold virus.
 So, don’t be surprised when your kid gets a lot of them.
 Kids, especially those who are younger than 2 years old gets colds 8 to 10 times a year.
 Kids also get colds when the climate is cold (winter / rainy season), because the cold air tends to be dry which can irritate the throat and the lungs.

 Go enjoy your glass of icy water and don’t let anyone stop you from eating ice cream (unless your baby reacts to dairy, which is a completely different story.)